-When you have booked your flight, please complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.
+When you have booked your flight, please send a copy to Professor Copeland (copelane@dickinson.edu) and complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.

 You will need to be at the airport at least 3-4 hours before departure.
 Be sure to leave yourself plenty of time because of delays created by increased security measures.
-You will need your passport to check in and again when you land in Quito/Mendoza, so have it available.
+You will need your passport to check in and again when you land in Málaga, so have it available.

-In case your miss your connection or your flight is delayed, make a note of the on-site staffs' and/or Resident Director's contact information and carry it in your wallet so that you can get in touch with him or her.
+In case your miss your connection or your flight is delayed, make a note of the Resident Director's contact information and carry it in your wallet so that you can get in touch with him or her.

-Arrival in Ecuador and Argentina/Clearing Immigration and Customs:
+Arrival in Málaga/Clearing Immigration and Customs:

-You should check your luggage through to your next location.
-Your luggage is likely to come out in a special section of the luggage area reserved for flights originating outside of the country's borders.
+You should check your luggage through to Málaga.
+Your luggage will come out in a special section of the luggage area reserved for flights originating outside of the European Union space (regardless of whether or not you had a connecting flight at another European airport prior to arriving in Málaga).
 This area is usually marked "Aduana / Customs."
-After retrieving your luggage, you will be met by the Resident Director or staff from the program, and then directed to your homestay family.
-You will receive additional program information at the airport, which will include your orientation schedule, a map, etc.
+Remember this and disregard the carousel number assigned to your particular flight.
+After retrieving your luggage, you will be met by the Resident Director and colleagues from the University of Málaga, and then directed to your homestay family.
+The Resident Director will give you an envelope at the airport, which will include your orientation schedule, some cash to help you with transportation from the airport to your host family, a map and a bus pass.